ThrillStays

 East Coast

 White Mountains — New Hampshire The Whites offer some of the best above-treeline hiking in the eastern US, and most trails allow dogs.
 The Franconia Ridge Loop (8.9 miles) is a bucket-list hike with exposed ridgeline walking above 5,000 feet.
 Dogs should be comfortable with rocky scrambling and wind exposure.
-I hiked this with my dog in September and the fall foliage views from the ridge were extraordinary.

-Acadia National Park — Maine Another dog-friendly national park, with 100+ miles of trails and 45 miles of carriage roads.
+Acadia National Park — Maine Another notably dog-friendly national park, with 100+ miles of trails and 45 miles of carriage roads.
 Dogs are allowed on all but six trails (the ladder trails).
 The Jordan Pond Path (3.3-mile loop) is flat, scenic, and perfect for dogs of any fitness level.
-Cadillac Mountain provides sunrise views that are worth the early wake-up.
+Cadillac Mountain provides sunrise views worth the early wake-up.

 Best Dog-Friendly Trails Internationally